Atidot/platform/platform-deployment/README.md

 # platform-deployment

-## intro
+## Intro

-allows us to declare a deployment inside an aws instance, with dockers, disks and secrets declarative management
+Allows us to declare a deployment inside an aws instance, with dockers, disks and secrets declarative management

 Platform deployment package holds two parts: